Loeiii/Reschedule-Diffusion-based-Bokeh-Rendering/README.md

 ## Inference

 We provide `infer.py` for direct inference.
 Additionally, we offer the final experimental weight files for inference.
-You can [download](https://drive.google.com/drive/folders/18Df3BIfd5hVf_WLCtZwqLTHnN5XQiB8S?usp=sharing)and place it in the `checkpoint` folder.
+You can [download](https://drive.google.com/drive/folders/18Df3BIfd5hVf_WLCtZwqLTHnN5XQiB8S?usp=sharing)and place it in the `checkpoints` folder.
 By running the `infer.py` file, you can complete the result sampling.

 ```
 python infer.py --config=config/infer.json